-Mad Max: Fury Road is a loud, aggressive, nonstop joyride of guns and grease.
+You’re going to love Mad Max: Fury Road.
+It was not, at the outset, a movie I thought I would love, and now it’s my favorite of the year, possibly.
+It appears to be everything a homo would not naturally gravitate to – it is a loud, aggressive, nonstop joyride of guns and grease, like a football movie on steroids.
 I loved every minute of it.
-I thought those terrible Fast and the Furious movies had claimed the title of most macho franchise, but Fury Road reminds us who took on Toecutter and saved the Feral Kid.
-And while George Miller’s latest addition to the franchise keeps with Max’s ruthless desert dystopia, it stands above the rest — thanks to one badass woman.
+I thought those terrible Fast and the Furious movies had claimed the title of most macho franchise, but Fury Road reminded me who took on Toecutter and saved the Feral Kid (yes, I did some research).
+And while George Miller’s latest addition to the franchise keeps with Max’s bleak and ruthless desert dystopia, it stands above the rest — thanks to one badass woman.

-Some very proud straight guys have complained about the film, claiming it’s a cleverly-disguised feminist propaganda piece, but nobody cares about them.
+Some very proud straight guys have complained about the film, claiming it’s a cleverly-disguised feminist propaganda piece.
 And yes, it is.

-Max tends to get involved in other people’s conflicts and this one keeps with that tradition.
-This time, his mission is to help Furiosa — a one-armed warrior played with uncompromising toughness by Charlize Theron — save a group of young women from systematic rape by a psycho overlord named Immortan Joe (Hugh Keays-Byrne — welcome back).
+Max tends to unwillingly get involved in other people’s conflicts and this films keeps with that tradition.
+This time, his mission is to help Furiosa — a one-armed woman warrior played with uncompromising toughness by Charlize Theron — save a group of young women from systematic rape by a psycho overlord named Immortan Joe (Hugh Keays-Byrne — a performer from past Max films, so welcome back!).
 When Immortan Joe storms their prison chamber — now empty — a message has been left on the wall: “Our babies will not be warlords.”

-Fucking with gender stereotypes and omitting a sex scene entirely (or rape scene, which tend to feature in the Mad Max franchise), Fury Road is a bold and surprisingly feminist power anthem for our weird, dystopian times.
-We get the explosions and steampunk camp we need with the sleek social commentary we need more — and it’s fun.
+Fucking with gender stereotypes and omitting a sex scene entirely (or rape scene, which tend to feature prominently in the Mad Max franchise), Fury Road is a bold and surprisingly feminist power anthem for our weird, dystopian times.
+We get the explosions and steampunk camp we need with the sleek social commentary we need more — and the movie is just really, really fun.

 Enjoy my reviews?
 Consider patronage!
 Patrons get exclusive early access, private feedback and messaging, and personalized gifts.